-Drainage Drainage covers etc. were not lifted.
+Drainage Covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is connected to the mains sewer.
+Drainage is advised by the owner to be to a private septic tank.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-There are smoke alarms installed in the property.
-Legislation by the Scottish Government, which took effect from February 2022, requires residential properties to have a system of inter-linked smoke alarms and heat detectors.
+There are smoke alarms fitted within the property.

+Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.